MicrosoftDocs/bi-shared-docs/docs/analysis-services/tom/lineage-tags-for-power-bi-semantic-models.md

 ## Considerations and limitations

 * For Import/DirectQuery models, the *changedProperty* is required only when the change cannot be folded into the M query of the table, such as in DirectQuery tables utilizing a native query.
-* For DirectLake models, the *sourceLineageTag* must be the name of the table in the Lakehouse.
+* For DirectLake models, the *sourceLineageTag* must be the name of the table/column in the Lakehouse/data warehouse.

 ## Next step